hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-18-release-update-march-17th-2020.md

 ### Pro Team Plan

 The Pro team plan to start includes up to 20 sites, 750 build minutes, and 100 GB Bandwidth.
-There's even more coming to the Pro plan for the next release including Team features.[Check out](https://terminal.co/pricing) the pricing page for more details!
+There's even more coming to the Pro plan for the next release including Team features.
+[Check out](https://terminal.co/pricing) the pricing page for more details!

 ![](/media/Screen Shot 2020-03-17 at 11.13.54 PM.png)